CollinDewey/terascripting/content/homelab/_index.md

  - 16GB Flash

 #### Usage
+ - Runs the Mainsail 3D printing interface using the Klipper 3D printing firmware
  - Hosts a [camera livestream of the printing process](https://printer.terascripting.com/)
  - Connected to an ADXL345 Accelerometer through GPIO for vibration tuning